Uniqueness and universality of the Brownian map: Maps with geodesic boundaries

+can be made arbitrarily small, uniformly in $n$, by choosing $\varepsilon>0$ small enough.
+This yields the desired tightness property.

-\proof From the bound $\wt d_n(i,j)\leq d_n^\circ(i,j)$, we can use the same arguments as in the proof of Proposition 3.2 in \cite{IM} to verify that the sequence of laws of the processes $(\wt d_n(pns,pnt)) _{0\leq s, t\leq 1}$ is tight in the space of all probability measures on $C([0,1]^2,\R)$.
-Recalling the convergence (\ref{basicconv}), we see that we can extract a subsequence along which the convergence (\ref{basicconv2}) holds, and obviously the processes $\be, Z$ and $D$ satisfy the same properties as in Theorem \ref{mainIM}.
+Using also the convergence (\ref{basicconv}), we see that we can extract a subsequence along which the convergence (\ref {basicconv2}) holds, and obviously the processes $\be, Z$ and $D$ satisfy the same properties as in Theorem~\ref{mainIM}.
 From now on we restrict our attention to values of $n$ in this subsequence.
 Using the Skorokhod representation theorem, we may assume throughout the proof that the convergence (\ref{basicconv2}) holds a.s.

 From the analogous properties for $\wt d_n$, it is immediate that $\wt D$ is symmetric and satisfies the triangle inequality.
-Note that the bound $d_n\leq \wt d_n$ implies that $D\leq \wt D$.
+Note that the bound $d_n\leq\wt d_n$ implies that $D\leq\wt D$.

 Let us now verify that $\wt D(s,t)=0$ if and only if (at least) one of the two conditions (a) and (b) holds.
-First, if (a) holds, the same argument as in the proof of Proposition 3.3 (iii) in \cite{IM} shows that $\wt D(s,t)=0$.
+First, if (a) holds, the same argument as in the proof of Proposition 3.3(iii) in~\cite{IM} shows that $\wt D(s,t)=0$.
 Then, by passing to the limit $n\to\infty$ in the bound

-we easily get that, a.s. for every $s,t\in [0,1]$,
+we easily get that, a.s. for every $s,t\in[0,1]$,

-If (b) holds, the right-hand side vanishes, which immediately gives $\wt D(s,t)=0$.
+If (b) holds, the right-hand side vanishes, which immediately gives \mbox{$\wt D(s,t)=0$}.

 Conversely, suppose that $\wt D(s,t)=0$, and without loss of generality assume that $s<t$.
-Since $D\leq \wt D$, we have also $D(s,t)=0$, and by Theorem \ref{mainIM}, we know that either (a) holds (in which case we are done), or
+Since $D\leq\wt D$, we have also $D(s,t)=0$ and, by Theorem~\ref{mainIM}, we know that either (a) holds (in which case we are done) or

 If

 then (b) holds.
 So we concentrate on the case where